DhananjayPorwal/Grey-Test/SQL/README.md

 |Q|Query|
 |L|Language|

-> Non-English countries preferred SQL.
-SEQUEL is a trademark of Aeroplane Company so developers of SQL used SQL instead of SEQUEL.
+> Non-English countries preferred SQL as a name.
+SEQUEL is a trademark of Aeroplane Company so developers of SQL used to call it as SQL instead of SEQUEL.